10 Self-Love Journal Prompts

 If this feels difficult, start with small things.
 You might appreciate your kindness, resilience, ability to make people laugh, or even how you care for others.
 If five feels like too much, start with one or two.
 The goal is to train your mind to notice the good in yourself.

 2. How would I speak to my best friend if they struggled?
-How can I speak to myself the same way?
+How can I talk to myself in the same way?

 Best way to approach this: